kshitijk4poor/devops-cook/DASHBOARD.md

 ## API Service Dashboard

 The API Service Dashboard provides a comprehensive view of the API's performance and usage patterns.

+### Dashboard Intent

+This dashboard answers these critical questions:
+- Is the API functioning properly right now?
+- Where are users experiencing slowness or errors?
+- Which endpoints require optimization?
+- Are there unusual traffic patterns to investigate?

 ### Key Panels